-A song is something that generally consists of a lead vocal supported by various instruments such as guitar, bass, piano, and drum set—maybe some strings and synthesizers are involved as well.
+A song is something that generally consists of a lead vocal supported by various instruments such as guitar, bass, keys, and percussion; strings and synthesizers are also common elements.
 This form of music typically falls into the genre of what most people would consider to be "popular" or "indie" music.
 For example, one of Adam's original songs, Blue Skies, has a lead vocal supported by piano and synth strings.

 Adam uses Avid's Sibelius music notation software to produce high-quality engraved sheet music.